-4.3 Combining Edge Transformations
+C. Combining Edge Transformations

-Although gradient and tangential transforms are based on different approaches to make edges nearly perpendicular to the isosurface, they generate the same transformed edge if and only if the conditions we impose for the transformations to operate (discussed in the previous section) are satisfied.
-However, due to practical difficulties in moving points inside the scalar field, we have found that conditions are not simultaneously satisfied for both transformations, and therefore, each transformation tends to improve the overall triangle quality in different situations.
+Although gradient and tangential transforms are based on different approaches to make edges nearly-perpendicular to the isosurface, they generate the same transformed edge iff the conditions we impose for the transformations to operate (discussed in the beginning of this section) are satisfied.
+However, due to practical difficulties in moving points inside the scalar field, we have found that conditions are not simultaneously satisfied for both transformations, and therefore each transformation tends to improve the overall triangle quality in different situations.
 That is, in areas where the gradient transform does not significantly change the triangle quality, the tangential transform may exhibit a large improvement, and vice versa.
-This observation suggested to us that combining the transformations would further improve the overall triangle quality when compared to MC.
+This observation suggested to us that combining the transformations would further improve the overall triangle quality when compared to Marching Cubes.